Destinations Italy Milan & Lakes

 On dress

-Milan is Italy's best-dressed city by a wide margin and you will feel it.
-You don't need designer; you need intentional.
+Milan dresses up, and you will feel underdressed if you don't.
 A linen shirt with proper trousers and a leather shoe will answer almost every situation.
 Sneakers are fine in Brera and Isola, less fine at La Scala or a Michelin dining room.
-The lakes are softer — a swimsuit and a cover-up by day, something a notch up by evening.
-Shorts at dinner anywhere in this region is a signal you've made a mistake.
+The lakes are softer: a swimsuit and a cover-up by day, something a notch up by evening.

 Upon Request